LoopKit/loopdocs/docs/browser/edit-browser.md

 ## Hot Topics

 !!! tip "Pro Tip"
-    The method on this page allows you to create a set of personalized customizations that you can use in addition to the [Loop and Learn: Prepared Customizations](https://www.loopandlearn.org/custom-code#prepared-custom-list){: target="_blank" }.
+    The method on this page allows you to create a set of personalized customizations that you can use in addition to the [Loop and Learn: Prepared Customizations](https://www.loopandlearn.org/custom-code#prepared-custom-list).
 You can use (and re-use) your customizations with either Browser Build or *Mac* builds so you don't have to repeat the customization with every update.

     * If you are building with *Mac* method, you can use the same lines prepared for Build with Browser method and simply paste them in your terminal at the&nbsp;<span translate="no">LoopWorkspace</span>&nbsp;folder to customize your code
     * You can often use the same customization for several releases